 What is dividend investing?

-Dividend investing refers to choosing stocks from companies that are able to pay out relatively high and consistent dividends.
+Dividend investing refers to selecting stocks from companies or real estate investment trusts (Reits) that are able to pay out relatively high and consistent dividends.
 These corporations are usually established with a strong history of stable earnings.

 How is a dividend payout calculated?

-For example, company X pays a S$0.50 annual dividend per share of a stock.
+For example, company X pays a $0.50 annual dividend per share of its stock.

 How do you identify good dividend stocks?